curv3d/curv/docs/Theory.rst

 The positive isocurves of this SDF are also rectangles: they correspond to the "Mitred Offset" operation from CAD.
 So I call this a Mitred SDF.
 The skeleton tendrils attached to each vertex of the rectangle shoot out past the boundary and extend forever.

+According to John C. Hart, author of the original academic papers on SDFs, the only restriction is that an SDF cannot overestimate the distance from each point to the closest boundary.
+In math terms, an SDF must be Lipschitz Continuous, with a Lipshitz constant of 1.
+It's a continuous function which is limited in how fast it can change.
+For every pair of points in an SDF, the absolute value of the slope of the line connecting the points is not greater than 1.
+.. * According to me, an SDF cannot have a derivative of zero at any point.
+..
+For example, if an SDF is 0 for all points in the interior of the shape,
+..   that will break operations that care about the interior of a shape,
+..   such as the ``complement`` operator.

+An approximate SDF does not have all of the nice properties of an exact SDF.

+* Away from the boundary, the gradient (if defined) is not guaranteed to point to the closest boundary point.
+* A positive isosurface is not guaranteed to be the rounded offset of the shape.

+A possible future direction is that shapes contain metadata which describes the properties of their SDF.
+Shortcuts which rely on certain properties can be enabled if the property is present.

 SDF Techniques
 ==============